two arrows pointing right

 For Alberta, diversification is shaped by sector realities.
 While there are opportunities to expand into markets like Asia, growth will depend in part on building the infrastructure needed to reach those markets.

-As of April 2026, Prime Minister Mark Carney has signed or advanced several key agreements and strategic partnerships under Canada’s Trade Diversification Strategy.
+As of April 2026, Prime Minister Mark Carney has signed or advanced several key agreements and strategic partnerships under Canada’s Trade Diversification Strategy:

 Canada-India Comprehensive Economic Partnership Agreement (CEPA)